Virginia-based ‘Moss Motors’ is the go-to spot for British sports car owners in the United States

 "They have become a tourist destination for us with the car shows and all the different people that they bring in from all over the region," said Tammie Collins, Dinwiddie County Deputy County Administrator.

-Tom Bishop came from Ohio, “I bought this Sunbeam 4 years ago in England and we thought the first trip we should make in it would be to go to the Motor Fest”.
+"I bought this Sunbeam 4 years ago in England and we thought the first trip we should make in it would be to go to the Motor Fest," said Tom Bishop who came from Ohio.

 Some fans are die hard.